bkpifc/BKPMediaDetector/README.md

 Release under Apache 2.0 license.
 Using input from Tensorflow (https://github.com/tensorflow/), the Open Images Project (https://storage.googleapis.com/openimages/web/extras.html) as well as the AVA Project (https://research.google.com/ava/download.html) all together released under Apache 2.0.
 Whereas no modification was done to the pre-trained model files, the actual detection script is my own work, relying though on certain python modules.
 Face Detector Module is released under MIT license, based on David Sandberg's adaption of Facenet/MTCNN.
-Feel free to use and adapt - feedback is appreciated.
+ImageHash is released under BSD 2-Clause by Johannes Buchner Feel free to use and adapt - feedback is appreciated.